ll629/INFO5901/communication/call-for-tas.md

 * Work at least 10 hours per week.
 * Attend most lectures (Mondays at 4:40-5:40pm).
 * Promptly grade assignments.
-* Communicate with the students and answer questions.
+* Regularly interact with students and answer questions.
-* Help resolve issues with the projects.
+* Help resolve issues with the projects or teams.

 If you are interested.
 Please send me an email (kyle.harms@cornell.edu) by Thursday (12/14) at 12 noon.